bartificer/programming-by-stealth/docs/pbs83.md

 ## Bootstrap Cards

 The single most versatile Bootstrap component is the so-called _Card_.
 If you need to present a small snippet of information, perhaps one of many, perhaps not, the chances are you can get what you want from the Card component.
 Cards support a very wide variety of optional components that can be combined in a near infinity of combinations.
-This makes cards very powerful, but a little daunting to try explain 🙂
+This makes cards very powerful, but a little daunting to try to explain 🙂

-Note that as usual, we’ll be covering the highlights, not exploring every possible feature, so you can find out more in [the relevant section of the Bootstrap documentation](https://getbootstrap.com/docs/4.3/components/card/).
+Note that as usual, we’ll be covering the highlights, not exploring every possible feature.
+So you can find out more in [the relevant section of the Bootstrap documentation](https://getbootstrap.com/docs/4.3/components/card/).

 Let’s start with the few things all cards have in common — all cards are contained within a tag with the class `.card`.
 Any tag can be used for cards, but the tag you’ll see used most often is `<div>`.
 Unless you use a Bootstrap utility class or additional CSS to alter the behaviour, Cards always expand to fill the available width.
 You’ll commonly find Cards used within flex boxes or within `.col`s in the Bootstrap grid.

-At the top level cards can contain the following (all of which are optional):
+At the top level, cards can contain the following (all of which are optional):

 *   A header with `.card-header`.
 *   A footer with `.card-footer`.